Takashiidobe/notes/src/books/the-daily-stoic/january.md

 >
 > EPICTETUS, ENCHIRIDION, 13a

-One of the most important things to say is \"I don\'t know\", followed by \"I don\'t care\".
+One of the most important things to say is "I don't know", followed by "I don't care".
 Ruthlessly prioritize what really matters to you, and rid yourself of distractions that plague the world.
 Distrust yourself if you regard yourself as important, as that mindset prevents you from improvement.